 The Pomegranate is a symbol of good luck, abundance, youth, and fertility since antiquity.
 This nutritious fruit has a wonderful taste and is part of a Greek New Year’s custom.
 Each New Year, a pomegranate is broken on the threshold of the doorway for good luck!
 When not being smashed, they are used in salads and delicious juices.

 Probably the most famous traditional dish in Santorini and Greek cuisine, made from yellow split pea puree.
 Usually served warm with olive oil and lemon and occasionally topped with capers or onions.

-Capers, we love them and they are found everywhere in Santorini!
+Santorini is full of Capers!
+And, we love them!
 Essentially, capers are the unopened edible flower buds!
 Picked and sun-dried until they harden and turn yellow.
-Once rehydrated they are then added to sauces and sprinkled on salads!
+Sprinkle them on salads for a delicious boost of flavour!

 Raw Local Ingredients